-Academic success coaches/advisors in the Undergraduate Advising Office:
+The Undergraduate Advising Office:

-- Update students' academic plans. - Guide students in selecting appropriate courses for completing their degree in a timely manner. - Monitor students' academic progress. - · Recommend academic support (tutors) as needed. - Serve as a resource for creating portfolios and taking standardized tests (ACCUPLACER and CLEP). - Provide current and accurate information regarding administrative, policy and curriculum changes. - Provide career counseling services to students.
+- Assign you an advisor. - Update your academic plan each term. - Guide you in selecting the right courses for graduation. - Monitor your academic progress. - Recommend academic support (tutors) as needed. - Provide disability support. - Serve as a resource for creating portfolios and taking standardized tests (ACCUPLACER and CLEP). - Provide current and accurate information regarding administrative, policy and curriculum changes. - Provide career counseling services to students. - Facilitate interaction between College administrators and staff (student advisory committees, Senate) as it relates to the academics and student life.